Decision to give Government contract to Cummings’ friends was unlawful – judge | Press and Journal

-A Government decision to award a contract to a company whose bosses were friends of adviser Dominic Cummings was unlawful, a High Court judge has ruled.
+A Government decision to award a contract to a company whose bosses were friends of adviser Dominic Cummings gave rise to “apparent bias” and was unlawful, a High Court judge has ruled.

-Campaigners took legal action against the Cabinet Office over the decision to pay more than £500,000 of taxpayers’ money to market research firm Public First, following the start of the coronavirus crisis in March 2020, and questioned the involvement of Mr Cummings.
+Campaigners had taken legal action against Cabinet Office minister Michael Gove over the decision to pay more than £500,000 of taxpayers’ money to market research firm Public First, following the start of the coronavirus crisis in March 2020, and questioned the involvement of Mr Cummings.

+She said Mr Cummings’ professional and personal connections with Public First did not preclude him from making an impartial assessment “in this regard”.

+But she added: “However, the defendant’s failure to consider any other research agency, by reference to experience, expertise, availability or capacity, would lead a fair-minded and informed observer to conclude that there was a real possibility, or a real danger, that the decision-maker was biased.”

-She said: “The claimant is entitled to a declaration that the decision of 5 June 2020 to award the contract to Public First gave rise to apparent bias and was unlawful.”
+She said the Good Law Project was entitled to a declaration that the decision, taken on June 5 2020, to award the contract to Public First “gave rise to apparent bias and was unlawful”.

-Good Law Project director Jo Maugham said: “This is not government for the public good – it is government for the good of friends of the Conservative Party.
+Good Law Project director Jo Maugham said after the ruling: “This is not Government for the public good – it is Government for the good of friends of the Conservative Party.

 “We just don’t understand how the Prime Minister can run a Cabinet that acts without proper regard for the law or value for public money.